ngty/tyenglog/pages/resume.md

 ## Career Objectives

 0. continue the technical path & be a better engineer (& hacker)
-0. more predictable working hours to achieve a better balance of life
+0. predictable working hours to achieve a better balance of life

 ## Employment History